 In the present circumstance I find that the landlord has provided sufficient evidence to demonstrate that the tenant has seriously jeopardized the health, safety and lawful right of the landlord and their agents.
-The parties agree that there was an incident where the tenant slammed the rental unit door on the landlord's agent, hitting their head.
-I find that slamming a door on an individual to hit them when they are entering to be an inherently violent act that seriously jeopardizes health and safety.
+The parties agree that there was an incident where the tenant slammed closed the rental unit door on the landlord's agent hitting their head.

+The landlord characterized the act as the door being slammed shut on the agent as they were entering.
+The landlord gave testimony and submitted documentary incident reports stating that the door hit their agent on the head when it was being closed.
+I find that slamming a door on an individual te-hit them when they are entering to be an inherently violent act that seriously jeopardizes health and safety.
 I accept the evidence that the incident of January 31, 2021 is not an isolated incident but part of a pattern of behaviour recorded in the incident reports and logs of the landlord.